DrmhDehghani/gophers-master/README.md

 However, if you do use something, you are encouraged to:

-* tweet about the used, remixed or printed result @egonelbre
+* tweet about the used, remixed or printed result @masterdehghani
-* submit new ideas via twitter @egonelbre
+* submit new ideas via instagram @masterdehghani
 * request some sketch to be vectorized

 Or if you like to directly support me: